randolphvip/CharityOnlineStore/README.md

 In this way, the information construction of these stores can be improved to better promote the development of community services.

-There are two members in our team Cong Shang was responsible for the product design,back-end, front-end development, testing and documentation.
+There are two members in our team.
+Cong Shang was responsible for the product design,back-end, front-end development, testing and documentation.
 Guozhi Yin was responsible for product design, database, testing and documentation.